 Determining the sour beer microbiome requires next-generation sequencing.
 The Sequencing library prep kits and the preparation itself are vital to a successful, data-rich sequencing run on the MiSeq v3, and custom bioinformatics analysis is required to make sense of the huge amounts of data that next-gen sequencing provides.
 We are also interested in the organic acids produced by the microbes during souring and fermentation (as they account for much of the flavor in the finished beer), and high pressure liquid chromatography (HPLC) is the gold standard to analyze these secondary metabolites.

 Meet the Team

 Matthew L. Bochman

-I've been working in research labs for 15 years, using the model organism Saccharomyces cerevisiae to answer a variety of scientific questions.
-For the same amount of time, I've been an active homebrewer, using the yeast S. cerevisiae to make beer and hard cider.
+I've been working in research labs for almost 20 years, using the model organism Saccharomyces cerevisiae to answer a variety of scientific questions.
+For the same amount of time, I've been an active homebrewer, making beer, hard cider, and kombucha.
 As a PI now, I'm interested in fusing my two yeast activities into one, and I've initiated several fermentation-themed projects, as well as started a business to provide yeast and lab services to craft and homebrewers.

 I have been brewing for over a decade and was previously an analytical chemist at a pharmaceutical company.
 My passions for art, science, and engineering come together in the brewhouse!
 I left my previous brewery, Black Star Co-op Pub and Brewery, to focus solely on sour-mashing and the novel, seemingly endless possibilities of integrating sourness to any beer style.